SpaiR/byond-dmm-util/README.md

 ### DmmRender

-Renders `Dmm` object into `BufferedImage` or into `String` object in base64 format.
+Renders `Dmm` object into `BufferedImage`.
 Has ability to render specific region of map or apply object filter to exclude it from render result.
 For example:
 ```
 DmmRender.renderToImage(dmm, MapRegion.of(1, 5), "/area", "/turf")
 ```